What your ears and wallet can expect from the new hearing aid options.

 Shower heads that are made to spray water at a powerful stream can be used to massage your shower head.
 By operating the valves that control the water flow, the speed and spraying patterns can be altered to meet your needs.
 Modern shower head massage units also feature push buttons and other built-in controls that let you enjoy a relaxing shower head massage while watching television, listening to music, or even taking phone calls.

-If you want a massage but can't afford the time or money right now, you can still reap some of the benefits by practising some of the techniques on yourself.
+If you want a massage but can't afford the time or money right now, you can still reap some of the benefits by practicing some of the techniques on yourself.
 Self-massage is an excellent way to unwind and relieve tension in your body and mind.
 Self-massage, on the other hand, has the opposite effect and can be a great way to re-energize before work or during lunch.
 If you've never tried self-massage before, here are some basic techniques you can use right away.

 Honey massage is an ancient Tibetan therapeutic massage that is beneficial for cleansing the entire body, stimulating and opening the energetic channels.
 Honey gets rid of harmful energy from the body, improves blood flow in the tissues and muscles under the skin, and keeps the temperature of the skin stable.